DGI's 13th Annual Convention

 Laura Stanton

-Assistant Commissioner, Office of Information Technology Category, Federal Acquisition Service, GSA (pending agency approval)
+Deputy Commissioner, Federal Acquisition Service, GSA

 LinkedIn